davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/partial-solution.md

 - ✅ Overall architecture and component structure
 - ✅ Key patterns and decision points
 - ✅ When to use which MCP tools
-- ✅ How to structure your system prompt
+- ✅ How to structure your instructions
 - ✅ Critical logic for delay detection

 **What this does NOT include:**
-- ❌ Complete system prompt text
+- ❌ Complete instructions text
 - ❌ Exact conversation flows
 - ❌ Word-for-word instructions